Homotopy classes of Newtonian spaces: -quasihomotopy classes of maps

 \section{$p$-quasihomotopy classes of maps}

+In this section we always assume that $X$ is a complete space with a doubling measure $\mu$ supporting a weak $(1,p)$-Poincar\'e inequality, and that $Y$ is a complete locally convex metric space.
 Given a map $v\in \Di pXY$ we want to study the $p$-quasihomotopy class of $v$, denoted $[v]_p$.
 Ultimately, we are interested in its compactness properties since these are the key to proving existence of energy minimizing maps in a given $p$-quasihomotopy class.

-A first observation is that This is easy to see using the one-to-one correspondence of $p$-quasihomotopies and maps in $\Di pX{\hat Y}$ presented above.
-Let us set Abusing notation slightly we denote by $p: H^v\to [v]_p$ the map induced by the covering map $p:\hat Y\to Y^2$ (since for $F\in H^v$ the first projection $F_0=v$ always holds we may disregard it).
+A first observation is that This is easy to see using the one-to-one correspondence of $p$-quasihomotopies and maps in $\Di pX{\diaco Y}$ presented above.
+Let us set Abusing notation slightly we denote by $\phi: H^v\to [v]_p$ the map induced by the covering map $\phi=(\phi_0,\phi_1):\diaco Y\to Y^2$ (since for $F\in H^v$ the first projection $F_0=phi_0\circ F=v$ always holds we may disregard it).